webquiza/soundbreak/README.md

 _As part of the above React application, I implemented the use of [Cypress.io](https://docs.cypress.io/guides/overview/why-cypress).
 Cypress is a frontend test automation framework that allows developers to see, in an easy and automated way, that the frontend user experience they built is working as expected._

-_Finally, I implemented the use of [CircleCI](https://circleci.com/docs/2.0/about-circleci/) which triggers automated tests (including my Cypress tests) each time I make a commit to the main branch of my this repository.
+_Finally, I implemented the use of [CircleCI](https://circleci.com/docs/2.0/about-circleci/) which triggers automated tests (including my Cypress tests) each time I make a commit to the `main` branch of this repository.
 The next part of this process, which I **did not** implement, would be to automate a new Firebase deployment each time a new CircleCI test runs and passes.
 Once this process is implemented, I will no longer have to manually run a new Firebase deployment via my terminal._

 ## Soundbreak Demo